The March 2020 Unemployment Rate Is Signaling A Recession

-A reliable source for recession forecasting is the unemployment rate, which can provide signals for the beginnings and ends of recessions.
-The unemployment rate model (article link), updated with the April figure of 5%, does not signal a recession now.
+A reliable source for recession forecasting is the unemployment rate, which can provide signals for the beginning and end of recessions (Appendix B charts the UER recession indicator for the period 1948 to 2015).

 The model relies on four indicators to signal recessions:

-- A short 12-period and a long 60-period exponential moving average (EMA) of the unemployment rate (UER),
+- The short 12-period and a long 60-period exponential moving average (EMA) of the unemployment rate (UER).

-- The 8-month smoothed annualized growth rate of the UER (UERg).
+- The eight-month smoothed annualized growth rate of the UER (UERg).

 - The 19-week rate of change of the UER.